atomikfr/CayoPericoHeistAssistant/CayoPericoHeistAssistant/README.txt

  - The left menu allows you to get information about what is made during preparation.
    "Cuts" only works on YOUR heist before launching the mission.
+   Don't change cuts in game after setting in tool if total > 100%.

  - If you select YOUR player in list, you can change and save equipment, approach, scopped loot ...
    Beware when selecting a weapon, you MUST select "suppressors" also.